 Or, if you received a ticket that includes a specific appearance date and time, you must appear at court at that given time.

 1. To admit responsibility, simply pay the ticket in person or by mail within ten business days of receipt.
 If the ticket is not paid within ten business days, late fees will begin to accumulate.
 Continued disregard of traffic citations will result in eventual suspension of the driver's license by the Secretary of State.

 2. To admit responsibility with an explanation, mail or present a letter within ten business days explaining any mitigating factors that you felt may have led to receipt of the citation.
 The Court will read your explanation and mail you either a response with an amount owing, or a notice to appear in court for a hearing.

-- You must contact the court within the time required (within 10 days) and request that a contested hearing be scheduled.
-The court will mail you a notice of the hearing date.
+3. To deny responsibility, you must contact the court office at (616) 538-9660 within ten business days to request a contested hearing.
+The court will mail you notice of the hearing date.